sf-wdi-24/rails_bog_app/readme.md

 * `edit` displays a form with the existing creature info to be edited by the user
 * `update` changes the creature info in the database when the user submits the form

-If you look back to how you set up your new creature form, you see the following pattern:

-* Make the route first
-* Define the controller action
-* Render the view with the form

-The only difference for editing is that now you'll need to know the `id` of the creature to be edited.
-You'll follow this plan:

-* Make the route first
-  * Make sure it specifies the `id` of the creature to be edited
-* Define the controller action
-  * Get the `id` of the specific creature from `params`
-  * Use the `id` to find the creature in the database
-* Render the view with the form
-  * Display the edit form, with the current information for the creature to be edited

 #### 1. Define a route for the `edit` creature form

 Use `resources` to define a route that displays the edit creature form: